Rémy Roy: Murders and investigation

-During the night of October 19 to 20, Roy went to the house of 48-year-old Gilbert Duquesnoy, an astrologer who lived in Champigny-sur-Marne and practiced under the name "Nathaniel the Magician".
-Like the previous victim, he used the Minitel to look to cruise for people who would indulge into his masochistic tendencies.
+During the night of 19 to 20 October, Roy went to the house of 48-year-old Gilbert Duquesnoy, an astrologer who lived in Champigny-sur-Marne and practised under the name "Nathaniel the Magician".
+Like the previous victim, he used the Minitel to look to cruise for people who would indulge in his masochistic tendencies.
 The pair eventually went to Duquesnoy's office in Paris's 9th arrondissement, where they drank a few glasses of port wine before Roy covered his sex partner's head with a leather hood and tied his ankles and hands behind his back.
-Now left with nothing to defend himself, Roy proceeded to hit Duquesnoy at least seven times on the head with a hammer, which he then stole along with the glass of wine, his victim's diary and address books, and promptly leaving the apartment.
+Now left with nothing to defend himself, Roy proceeded to hit Duquesnoy at least seven times on the head with a hammer, which he then stole along with the glass of wine, his victim's diary and address books, and promptly left the apartment.
 For some time, Duquesnoy's dachshund followed him, but eventually returned to the apartment.
 Roy eventually threw the hammer into the Marne and later disposed of the remaining items at the Nogent-sur-Marne station.
-Approximately two days later, Alain, Duquesnoy's partner, asked some neighbors to go and check on him since he was not answering his phone calls.
+Approximately two days later, Alain, Duquesnoy's partner, asked some neighbours to go and check on him since he was not answering his phone calls.
 After entering the apartment, they found the man lying naked on his bed, an open briefcase with sex toys next to him, and the house ransacked.

-On November 17, at about 11 AM, Roy went to the home of 41-year-old Hugues Moreau, the manager of a walling company based in Paris.
-Soon after, Roy smashed Moreau's skull using a large metal tap before stealing his checkbooks, bank cards and a fax machine.
+On 17 November, at about 11 AM, Roy went to the home of 41-year-old Hugues Moreau, the manager of a walling company based in Paris.
+Soon after, Roy smashed Moreau's skull using a large metal tap before stealing his chequebooks, bank cards and a fax machine.
 Moreau's wife discovered his body about two hours later, with the man being naked, his limbs bound and a chain tied around his waist.
 A bag full of BDSM-related items was found next to the bed.
 While an investigation was going on concerning this murder, Roy bought an underwater camcorder using the money he had stolen from Moreau's apartment.